 (adapted from speech given at Dean’s farewell dinner on 23 November 2017)

-At the School’s Management Retreat last year, we developed our strategic objectives for the next 5 years, which we affectionately call the 5-5-5: 5 impactful ideas; 50 leaders; 500 change makers.
-Today, I'm going to share my own 5-5-5.
-5 stories and 5 leadership lessons I've learnt from Dean Kishore in hopefully 5 minutes.
+At the School’s Management Retreat last year in 2016, we developed our strategic objectives for the next 5 years, which we affectionately call the 5-5-5: 5 impactful ideas; 50 leaders; 500 change makers.
+I'm going to share my own 5-5-5.
+5 stories and 5 leadership lessons I've learnt from Dean Kishore.

 Asians can think; Asia can think